Graduate Studies (M.A.)

 Master's students must select one major and one minor course area.
 The major course area will be the one in which you will sit for a comprehensive exam.
 Students must take four courses in this field, which will include the core course for that area above.
 For the minor concentration area, students must take three courses in that field, but there is no comprehensive exam.

-Course Courses (9 CR)
+Required Courses (9 CR)

 • POLS 232 Nature & Uses of Political Theory